Cutthroat Lakes and Bald Mountain

 The trail that bears his name was built at the inspiration and insistence of Walt Bailey, an active member of the local community who led its construction while in his 70s.
 His handiwork provides opportunity to experience a truly unique environment and the relative solitude of the high backcountry.

 Frogs are abundant along the trailside’s many bogs, ponds, and streams.
 This one is likely either a Cascades frog (Rana cascadae) or a northern red-legged frog (R. aurora), which are virtually indistinguishable from one another when viewed from above.
 The underside of the Cascades frog will typically be yellowish and that of the northern red-legged frog predictably reddish, although the extent of the pigmentation can vary and individuals of each species can sometimes exhibit coloration similar to that of the other.
-Walt Bailey Trail, July 24, 2016.
+Walt Bailey Trail, Washington.

 The trailside’s moist woodland litter also hosts a variety of fanciful fungi — and mushroom-mimicking lichens, as in the upper right photo, which is likely the lichen Lichenomphalia umbellifera.